-5. Be willing to accept help
+6. Be willing to accept help

-I find this to be one of the largest roadblocks for many people; they just can’t bring themselves to ask for help.
+I find this to be one of the largest roadblocks for some people; they just can’t bring themselves to ask for help.
 There are two things to remember: one, your job search will be shorter if you have help.

 7. Take action to prepare